airyhq/airy/docs/docs/api/endpoints/chatplugin.md

 Refer to our [Chat Plugin overview](sources/chatplugin/overview.md) document for more information.

-The HTTP api adheres to standards laid out in the [core API](/api/introduction#authentication).
+The HTTP API adheres to standards laid out in the [core API](/api/introduction#authentication).

 ### Authenticating web users